MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ## Prerequisites

+- <!--Ensure Surface Hub 2S is connected to the Internet and has the latest Windows Updates, including **Microsoft Corporation - System Hardware Update - 02/03/2024 or later.>
-- Ensure Surface Hub 2S is connected to the Internet and has the latest Windows Updates, including **Microsoft Corporation - System Hardware Update - 11/21/2023**.
+- Ensure Surface Hub 2S is connected to the Internet and has the latest Windows Updates, including **Microsoft Corporation - System Hardware Update - 11/21/2023**
 - To get all the required updates, sign in with Admin credentials, go to **All apps > Settings** >**Update and Security** >**Windows Update**, and install all updates.
 - Repeat the update retrieval process until you have installed all the available updates.
-- Once updated, confirm that the UEFI version is **699.845.768.0** or later.
+- Once updated, confirm that the UEFI version is **699.845.768.0** or later. <!--To be replaced with Feb 3 UEFI version ->
 - If you're unable to check for Windows updates locally (for example, in remote admin scenarios), you can verify the OS version via Microsoft Intune admin center or other mobile device management (MDM) solutions.
-- You can also check by validating that Windows 10 [OS Build19045.3758](https://support.microsoft.com/en-us/topic/november-30-2023-kb5032278-os-build-19045-3758-preview-0ae14f06-577e-4eb3-8fcb-c722f3f9dc29) or later is present on the system.
+- You can also check by validating that Windows 10 [OS Build19045.3758](https://support.microsoft.com/en-us/topic/november-30-2023-kb5032278-os-build-19045-3758-preview-0ae14f06-577e-4eb3-8fcb-c722f3f9dc29) is present on the system. <!--To be replaced with later Win OS version (Feb 3) ->
 - Confirm network access to required sites: ***.devices.microsoft.com and download.microsoft.com**.
 - Validate that your network can handle a **30 GB download**.